-Requested Tools: ①.
+- 🧰Requested Tools: ①.
 HDD/SSD or external HDD; ②.
 Connection cable - SATA Cable, power cable, or USB 3.0 connection cable; ③.
-Format tool - EaseUS partition manager, Disk Management, File Explorer, DiskPart.
+Format tool - EaseUS Partition Master, Disk Management, File Explorer, DiskPart.

-If you have a hard drive or an external hard drive already organized with partitions, you can format the existing partition to remove its content and start fresh with a clean drive.
+If you have an external hard drive already organized with partitions, you can format the existing partition to remove its content and start fresh with a clean drive.
 We cover the three most popular ways to format a partition, like displayed below.

 Keep your hard drive or external HDD connected to your PC and choose one method that works best for you to start formatting the disk on your now: